As moms, we naturally wear many hats; cook, chauffeur, home organizer, timekeeper, peacekeeper, counsellor, motivator… and the list goes on.

 Serving in the Sunday School ministry for over a year now has been one of the most unexpected blessings in my life.
 While the children are learning about God, I’ve realized—I’m learning just as much from them.

 But through it all, I’m deeply grateful for the amazing team of teachers and helpers in our class.
-We’ve had each other’s backs every step of the way—and I wouldn’t trade this journey for anything.
+We’ve had each other’s backs every step of the way and I wouldn’t trade this journey for anything.

-What amazes me even more is the number of teachers who have served faithfully for years—still showing up with the same love, passion, and joy week after week.
-Their quiet faithfulness inspires me and reminds me that this ministry is a marathon, not a sprint—one led and sustained by grace.
+What amazes me even more is the number of teachers who have served faithfully for years, still showing up with the same love, passion, and joy week after week.
+Their quiet faithfulness inspires me and reminds me that this ministry is a marathon, not a sprint.
+One led and sustained by grace.

 Three Things I’ve Learned as a Sunday School Teacher

+1. You don’t need to have it all together to start.
 I used to think I had to be fully prepared, spiritually mature, and skilled before I could serve.
 But the truth is, the learning happens along the way.
 God teaches me even as I teach the children.
 He equips those He calls and He grows us through the process.

-The kids may not remember every craft, every song, or every Bible story detail—but they will remember how you made them feel.
+2. Your heart matters more than your teaching skills.
+The kids may not remember every craft, every song, or every Bible story detail but they will remember how you made them feel.

 Your love, patience, and care reflect the heart of Christ.
-It’s not just about the lesson you teach, but the way you live it out—through your listening ear, your warm smile, your gentle correction, and your kindness in the chaos.
+It’s not just about the lesson you teach, but the way you live it out through your listening ear, your warm smile, your gentle correction, and your kindness in the chaos.

 It’s not always easy especially when the children misbehave or things feel out of control.
 And to be honest, I’m still learning to speak with love in those moments.